DragonDagger/fishing-bot/README.md

 - Make sure camera zoom is set to exactly halfway (this can be set and locked, in settings)
 - Set display to `Resizable - Classic layout`
 - In your settings, allow click+shift to drop items
-- Check the `images` folder for more detail about these steps.

 ### Current flow of the bot